 When a voluntary acquisition occurs, there can be no threat of eminent domain or condemnation.
-The UGLG must complete the following steps:
+The UGLG/buyer must complete the following steps:

-- 1. Submit Notice of Acquisition/Relocation to DEHCR (Attachment 5-L); - Determine current Fair Market Value (FMV); - 3.
-Provide Notice/Letter of Intent to Purchase to the property owner(s); - 4.
-Provide Acquisition and Relocation Rights brochures to tenants, if applicable; - 5.
-Initiate and proceed with negotiations; - 6.
-Make official determination to acquire and official approval of terms of acquisition/purchase (by UGLG governing body); - 7.
-Execute Purchase Agreement and Title Transfer; and - 8.
-Maintain Records in Acquisition File for the CDBG Project.
+- 1. Submit the Notice of Acquisition/Relocation to DEHCR (Attachment 5-L); - Determine the current Fair Market Value (FMV); - 3.
+Provide an initial Informational Notice to Owner (refer to the template in Attachment 5-b) to the property owner(s) (may include brochures noted in #4 below); - 4.
+Provide owner(s) with applicable Acquisition brochure(s) and provide applicable notice(s) and relocation rights brochure(s) to tenant(s), if applicable; - Initiate and proceed with negotiations; - 6.
+Make the official determination to acquire and official approval of the terms of acquisition/purchase by the local governing body (if buyer is UGLG): - 7.
+Provide a Notice of Intent to Acquire to the owner(s) and tenant(s); and complete relocation processes, if tenant relocation will be required (i.e., if there will be displaced persons as a result of the acquisition/project). - 8.
+Execute the purchase agreement and title transfer; and - 9.
+Maintain all records in the acquisition file for the CDBG project.